entice-repository/wp3-image-synthesis/README.md

 Each component has their own requirement and installation descriptions.
 The directories are as follows:

+* _image-fragmentation-service_ : The RESTful service for the image fragmentation framework
 * _image-optimizer-service_ : The RESTful service for the image size optimization framework
 * _image-optimizer_ : The image size optimization framework
 * _image-testing_ : Placeholder for test images